TEALSK12/apcsa-public/curriculum/Unit3/Lesson-305.md

    d.
 Exercise 4 questions (the last set of 4 questions) should take ~1 minute each.

-   Adjust the timing on these questions as needed, but try to keep a brisk pace.
+   Adjust the timing on these questions as needed but try to keep a brisk pace.
 Part of the engagement factor is the sense of urgency.

 ### Paper selection and grade announcement \[3 minutes\]